technomancy/leiningen/doc/TUTORIAL.md

 can include test selectors and listing test namespaces in the same run.

-Running `lein test` from the command-line is not a good solution for test-driven development due to the slow startup time of the JVM.
-For quick feedback, either keep a repl open for running the appropriate call to [clojure.test/run-tests](http://clojuredocs.org/clojure_core/1.3.0/clojure.test/run-tests) or look into editor integration such as [clojure-test-mode](https://github.com/technomancy/clojure-mode).
+Running `lein test` from the command-line is suitable for regression testing, but the slow startup time of the JVM makes it a poor fit for testing styles that require tighter feedback loops.
+In these cases, either keep a repl open for running the appropriate call to [clojure.test/run-tests](http://clojuredocs.org/clojure_core/1.3.0/clojure.test/run-tests) or look into editor integration such as [clojure-test-mode](https://github.com/technomancy/clojure-mode).